 - Champlain College has a grant process.
-If you are considering applying for a grant call or email Vikki Gauvin (email@example.com; phone: 383-6627) before applying to a grant.
+If you are considering applying for a grant, please call or email Justin Cawley (865-8482, firstname.lastname@example.org) before applying for the grant.

-- Grants must be approved by the College via a GSAR (Grant Submission Authorization Request Form) and a budget before they may be submitted.
+- Grants and related budgets must be approved by the College via a GSAR (Grant Submission Authorization Request Form) before they may be submitted.
 Generally, grant approval is based on the extent to which the proposal supports the College's strategic mission and the amount of College resources that may be needed during and after the implementation of the grant.